Do I still need a lawyer if I am innocent?

 The crown has the burden of proving the elements of any offence beyond a reasonable doubt; my role is to show as much reasonable doubt as possible.
 In many cases, my efforts often lead to the crown dropping the charges against you entirely, leaving you without a criminal record.

-How can Susan Karpa help exonerate me during the early procedural stages?
+Can I help exonerate you during the early procedural stages?

 If the charges against you proceed to trial despite your innocence, then this is where my skills and extensive experience will undoubtedly help you.
 However, there are many ways I can challenge the crown's case long before it is presented in court.